 Canon G7 X Mark II versus Panasonic LX15

-The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were announced, respectively, in February 2016 and September 2016.
+The Canon PowerShot G7 X Mark II and the Panasonic Lumix DMC-LX15 (labelled Panasonic LX10 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2016 and September 2016.
 Both the G7X Mark II and the LX15 are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The physical size and weight of the Canon G7 X Mark II and the Panasonic LX15 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
+An illustration of the physical size and weight of the Canon G7 X Mark II and the Panasonic LX15 is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the G7X Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic LX15 is somewhat smaller (2 percent) than the Canon G7 X Mark II.
 Moreover, the LX15 is slightly lighter (3 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the LX15 are weather-sealed.